rodneyshupe/Cookbook/Recipes/Salads/SearedAhiTunaWithAShreddedDaikonSalad.rst

 Directions
 ----------

-1. Heat a skillet, add oil, season both sides of the tuna
-2. Sear the tuna, approx. 2-3 minutes each side, put aside
+1. Heat a skillet, add oil, and season both sides of the tuna.
+Sear until done, approx. 2-3 minutes each side, then set aside.
-3. Meanwhile whisk all ingredients for the vinaigrette, put aside
+2. Meanwhile, whisk together all the vinaigrette ingredients and set aside.
-4. Prepare your plate by assembling the salad crisps, then followed by the carrot, onion, and daikon
-5. Drizzle some of the vinaigrette over top of the salad
+3. Assemble the plate with the salad crisps, then the carrot, onion, and daikon, and drizzle some of the vinaigrette over top.
-6. Place the tuna filet over the salad and drizzle a touch more dressing over.
+4. Place the tuna filet over the salad and drizzle a touch more dressing over.